Please consider downloading the latest version of Internet Explorer

 There are two options for the disposal of HLDs that have not been used and the expiration date on the bottle has been exceeded.
 They include:

 • The HLDs can be disposed of through EH&S Environmental Compliance Unit (Hazardous Waste Group) using Chematix, the system used to schedule and track the disposal of hazardous waste.
-Those currently using Chematix can call 275-2056 to make arrangements for this method
+If you are not currently set up in Chematix, call the Environmental Compliance Unit at 585-275-2056 to get set up in the system prior to your first usage.

 • The HLDs can be drained disposed if the appropriate neutralizer has been added to the container and after waiting 5-10 minutes for the neutralization to occur.
 OPA and Glutaraldehyde solutions can be neutralized with Glute-Out (glycine powder) and Hydrogen Peroxide solutions can be neutralized with baking soda.